-This story is by Lisa Walton and was part of our 2020 Fall Writing Contest.
+This story is by Lisa Walton and won an honorable mention in our 2020 Fall Writing Contest.
 You can find all the writing contest stories here.

 “You don’t have to do this,” Garrett said.